The full price of this model is $250.00. pre-order today by paying the $50 deposit.

 When this car is released (we are unable to give an exact release date) we will contact you via text.

-Then you are able to pick up in store (Narellan or Windsor) or call the store to pay the balance owing and we will post your model out.
+Then you are able to pick up in store at Windsor or call the store to pay the balance owing and we will post your model out.

 Please include your mobile number when completing the checking out process.